Rules version 2.0

-Draw a card from the draw deck.
-You must reveal this card to all other players.
-If the card is an Event card, you must play it immediately on your Community.
+Draw a card from the Nature Calls deck.
+If the card is an Event card, you must play it immediately on your own Community.
 If not, add it to your hand.
-After drawing from the deck, you can choose to play an Event card from your hand on your own Community or on another player’s Community.

 Play continues in a clockwise direction.

-After the turn during which the 7th Event card has been played, everyone gets one more turn each, including the player whose turn it was that the 7th Event was played.
-During this last round, Events can still be played.
+After the turn during which the 7th Event card was played, each player gets one more turn, including the player who played the 7th Event card.
+During this last round, additional Events can still be played.

-If two or more players have the same number of points, the next Event card in the deck is played against them both.
-Whoever has the most Trait cards left at the end of that Event wins.
-If they are still equal after that Event, it is a draw.
+If two or more players have the same number of points, the next Event card in the Nature Calls deck is played against them both, and the winning condition is tested to crown a winner.
+If Communities are still equal after that Event, it is a draw.

 Card Types and What You Do with Them